|

 an example, having to negotiate personal principles within a larger apparatus.

+Having to be a team player?
 I was heavily involved in student politics in College,

 I think that was actually more of a similar dynamic.
 Again it’s